 Durham St Cuthbert’s Day

-Where: Durham, at the Cathedral; Walk starts at Finchale Priory and ends at Cathedral
+Where: Durham, at the Cathedral; Walk starts at Chester le Street at St Cuthbert's Church, continues at Finchale Priory and ends at Cathedral

 When: 20th March or near date

-Time: Service with Procession to Shrine 6 pm; Walk starting 1pm and arriving at Durham 3.30pm approx for St Cuthbert's Day Eucharist at 4pm
+Time: Service with Procession to Shrine 6 pm; Walk starting 10.30 am at Chester le Street , 1pm at Finchale and arriving at Durham 3.30pm approx for St Cuthbert's Day Eucharist at 4pm

 Durham Cathedral is the final resting place of St Cuthbert and each year the Cathedral hosts a range of celebrations to mark his feast day on 20th March.
 Prayers are said every day at his tomb all year, and for the feast a special festal eucharist is sung during which the congregation are invited to process to the Saint’s tomb in the feretory, accompanied by incense and specially written pieces of music.
-Also on a day near to the feast there will be a walk organised by the Northumbrian Association which sets off at 1pm from Finchale Priory (it used to be in the morning at 9.30 from the church at Chester-le-Street) and arrives at the Cathedral during the afternoon (around 3 pm) carrying the Banner of St Cuthbert, to be welcomed by prayers at the Shrine.
+Also on a day near to the feast there will be a walk organised by the Northumbrian Association which currently sets off at 10.30 from the church at Chester-le-Street and continues from 1pm at Finchale Priory, arriving back at the Cathedral during the afternoon (around 3 pm).
+The leaders of the procession will be carrying the Banner of St Cuthbert, to be welcomed by prayers at the Shrine.

 Helpful Hints